 The Plan will be formally reviewed every five (5) years to assess how PRPA is accomplishing the goals and objectives identified in the Plan and to ensure growth targets and policy direction are still relevant to the operating context of the Port.
-The performance of new initiatives such as interjurisdictional collaboration and non-traditional port land uses (Habitat Enhancement, Viewscape Buffer and Waterfront Recreation) should be included in the Annual PRPA Report and discussed at annual board meetings.
+The performance of new initiatives such as inter-jurisdictional collaboration and non-traditional port land uses (Habitat Enhancement, Viewscape Buffer and Waterfront Recreation) should be included in the Annual PRPA Report and discussed at annual board meetings.
+In addition, PRPA expects that Regional Planning Meetings identified in Section 5.2.4 will be an important venue to check in on the progress of the plan and to identify when plan amendments are necessary.